shardeum/json-rpc-server/README.md

 This will remove all docker images created by the server during the build process.

 # Request Logging

+Request logging can be enabled by setting `SHARDEUM_JSONRPC_ENABLE_REQUEST_LOGGING=true` in your environment.
+When enabled:

+- File logging is enabled by default and logs are written to `logs/requests.log`
-Request logging can be turned on by setting `JSONRPC_REQUEST_FILE_LOGGING=true` in your environment.
-The logs can then be viewed by running `npm run tail-request-logs`.
+  - Can be disabled by explicitly setting `SHARDEUM_JSONRPC_FILE_LOGGING=false`
+  - The logs can be viewed by running `npm run tail-request-logs`

-These can also be inline in the console by setting `JSONRPC_REQUEST_CONSOLE_LOGGING=true` in your environment.
+- Console logging is disabled by default
+  - Can be enabled by setting `SHARDEUM_JSONRPC_CONSOLE_LOGGING=true`

 # DEBUG Endpoints